 KNOW YOUR MATERIAL

-NOTE: Rehearse aloud to hear how your words will sound, figure out which inflections work best, and solidify your tone.
+We suggest rehearsing aloud to hear how your words will sound, figure out which inflections work best, and solidify your tone.
 You don’t always need to practice in a mirror, especially if it makes you self-conscious, but you should hear how your message sounds when being delivered.

 IT MAY SOUND CLICHE, BUT ACT NATURAL